DinoChiesa/ApiLoadGen/README.md

 server divides the time in an hour by the number of times to run the job.
 This give the interval on which to invoke one job.

 If you do not add a load profile to a job, the server defaults to running the job N times per hour.
-Currently N is 30, so such a job runs every 2 minutes, all day long.
-This will work but it won't give you a very nice analytics load chart.
+Currently N is 60, so such a job runs once every 60 seconds, all day long.
+This will work but it won't give you a very nice analytics load chart, because load does not vary over itme.

 Design Notes